MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (June 17, 2026)

 - [Autoruns v14.3](~/downloads/autoruns.md)
-This update to Autoruns, a utility for monitoring startup items, adds bug fixes and improves the command-line application autorunsc.
+This update to Autoruns, a utility for monitoring startup items, adds bug fixes and fully aligns the command-line autorunsc with the GUI capabilities, including packaged apps support.

 - [ZoomIt v12.1](~/downloads/zoomit.md)
 This update to ZoomIt, a screen magnification and annotation tool, adds image backgrounds, webcam background blur and microphone noise cancellation support.